5 Environments for Healing: Global and Health Care Climates

 How can more exposure to light and the natural world occur?
 (Opening curtains if a window; asking for assistance to visit available light-filled spaces or even the outdoors if able)

-What else could be brought or arranged to enhance the healing space? (favourite &/or optimally nutritious foods; fun, enjoyable diversions; anything that honours the individual’s unique needs and ways of being) Who can make these deliveries and arrangements?
+What else could be brought or arranged to enhance the healing space? (favorite &/or optimally nutritious foods; fun, enjoyable diversions; anything that honors the individual’s unique needs and ways of being) Who can make these deliveries and arrangements?

 What cosmetic or structural changes to the built-space could be advocated for?
 What evidence-base can support such advocacy?
 Who might be approached to help fund such changes?